 May be stored, covered, in refrigerator to steep and chill several hours, but then don’t add ice until serving.

-Best drunk within 1-2 days.
+Best consumed within 1-2 days.